mk1-project/highlights-cookbook/README.md

 # Highlights API: Enhanced Retrieval Powered by our Custom LLM

-Effective retrieval is essential for accurate Q&A and search.
-However, traditional retrieval methods often struggle with accuracy, especially when handling large, real-world data.
+Effective retrieval is essential for accurate search and Q&A. However, traditional retrieval methods often struggle with accuracy, especially when handling large, real-world data.

 To overcome these limitations, we've developed **Highlights**, a specialized LLM[^1] optimized explicitly for retrieval tasks.
 We like to think of it as an "automatic highlighter", efficiently pinpointing key text segments using the power of an LLM.